framps/raspberryTools/README.md

 8. retrieveLifetimeWrites.sh - Small script which either retrieves the LifetimeWrites of one or all existing ext2/ext3 and ext4 partitions.
 Helps to get an idea when the SD card or disk will reach it's end of life.

-9. reconnectZTEModem.sh - Small recovery script for intermittent ZTE usb device change from ttyUSB2 to ttyUSB3 and vice versa

 ## raspiNetInfo.sh

 Tests executed: